Detroit Police Scanner Encryption: Motor City's Information Blackout

 The FBI CJIS Mandate & Metro Detroit

-Across Metro Detroit, additional agencies are moving toward encryption, citing FBI Criminal Justice Information Services (CJIS) requirements.
-But the reality is more nuanced than police chiefs suggest:
+More Metro Detroit agencies are moving to encryption, with most citing FBI Criminal Justice Information Services requirements.
+The actual scope of that requirement is narrower than police chiefs typically claim:

 - "Full encryption is the only compliant option"

-- Only Criminal Justice Information (NCIC data, criminal histories) must be encrypted
+- Only Criminal Justice Information (NCIC data, criminal histories) requires encryption

-- Agencies could use a secondary encrypted channel for sensitive data
+- Agencies can route sensitive data through a secondary encrypted channel

-- Many agencies choose full encryption because it's "administratively simpler"—not because it's required
+- Many agencies choose full encryption because it is administratively simpler, not because it is required

-Michigan State Police told all CJIS user agencies that dissemination of CJI over radio must meet federal encryption standards by October 2025.
-However, this does not require encrypting all communications—departments are choosing full encryption for convenience, not necessity.
+Michigan State Police notified all CJIS user agencies that transmitting criminal justice information over radio must meet federal encryption standards by October 2025.
+That requirement covers criminal justice data, not all communications.
+Departments choosing full encryption are making an administrative decision, not a legally required one.

 Metro Detroit Encryption Status

-The tri-county area surrounding Detroit has largely gone dark:
+Most of the tri-county area surrounding Detroit has gone encrypted:

 | Agency | Status | Population Affected | Year |